Written by Scott Wilson

 Unlike clinical social work licenses, certification doesn’t come with any legal practice authority or a clearly defined scope of practice.
 Instead, it may be best viewed as a state government version of the sort of professional certifications offered by NASW and other major national social work organizations.
 It serves as an official assessment and approval of your qualifications to handle administrative, organizing, planning, and other mezzo-level social work services.

-But the LMSW credential in most states grants some ability to practice clinically under supervision and represents a step on the path to full clinical licensure.
-Unless they also hold an LCSW license, CMSWs in Florida are specifically prohibited from clinical practice — namely individual assessment, diagnosis of common mental and emotional disorders, and treatment through counseling and other clinical interventions.
+Unlike Florida’s CMSW credential, the LMSW offered in most states grants some ability to practice clinically under supervision and represents a step on the path to full clinical licensure.
+But in Florida, CMSWs are specifically prohibited from clinical practice — namely individual assessment, diagnosis of common mental and emotional disorders, and treatment through counseling and other clinical interventions.

-A 2019 bill proposed in the Florida Senate attempted to clear up some of this fuzzy language.
+A 2019 bill proposed in the Florida Senate attempted to add more specific language and a defined scope of practice.
 It would have made the CMSW a license rather than a certification, moved authority for granting it to the Board, and changed some of the qualifications.
-The practical experience requirement would have gone down to two years, as with LCSWs, but the ability to qualify with a clinical specialization would be removed.
-It would have provided title protection and mandated the use of the term in advertising and professional representation.
+The practical experience requirement would have gone down to two years, as with LCSWs, but the ability to qualify on the basis of an MSW with a clinical specialization would be removed, so only a generalist MSW would meet the requirements.
+It would have provided title protection and prohibited the use of the term in advertising and professional representation for anybody who doesn’t hold the credential.

-Further, it offered a full definition for the practice of generalist social work and some more concrete protections for social workers in that area.
-Unfortunately, the bill died in committee, so updates will have to wait for a future legislature.
+Unfortunately, the bill died in committee, so the possibility of updates will have to wait for a future legislative session.

 Because of this, the CMSW may actually be a credential that is sought out by social workers who already hold an LCSW.
 It doesn’t require much more in the way of qualifications.
 In fact, LCSW post-graduate supervised experience can count toward a CMSW.